The Iowa caucuses are six months away. Some Republicans fear Trump is unstoppable - ExBulletin

 Meanwhile, anti-Trump Republicans have yet to coalesce around an alternative, as Florida Governor Ron DeSantis has struggled to build momentum, leaving many waiting to see if another viable alternative could emerge from the peloton.
 South Carolina Senator Tim Scott has drawn increasing attention.

 Several groups that oppose Trump’s candidacy have started spending big bucks to weaken his support, even though they have yet to rally around another candidate.
-Win It Back PAC, a new independent super PAC linked to conservative Club For Growth Action, invested $3.6 million this month in a new ad featuring an alleged Trump supporter who has had enough of Trump’s antics. ‘former president.
+Win It Back PAC, a new independent super PAC linked to conservative Club For Growth Action, spent $3.6 million this month on a new ad featuring an alleged Trump supporter who has had enough of Trump’s antics. ‘former president.

 I love Donald Trump, I love what he’s done,” he begins.
 But he has so many distractions…and I’m not sure he can focus on moving the country forward.